Proto-Renaissance 101: From Guilds to Giotto

 Often the cabinets weren’t built on truth.
 Artifacts, plants, or preserved animals were sometimes purchased and different parts of them were stitched together.
 The result was the creation of fantastical creatures and monsters, closer to art than to natural evidence.
 Often they would contain a mix of fact and fiction and were collected from exploring expeditions and trading voyages.
 Honestly, it didn’t matter though, in spirit these cabinets were not meant to be scientifically accurate.
 Those who could afford to create and maintain them, could construct for themselves their own version of the world.

 By this time, the arrangement of the cabinets was without chronological order or scientific criteria.
 The owner of a Wunderkammer was fully in charge of the juxtaposition and the interpretation of the collection and the content was a reflection of his taste and identity.
-However, during the 18th-century, the rise of science as a defined discipline meant that collections not only represented the wealth or intelligence of the owner, but also his need to make sense of the world.
+However, during the 18th century, the rise of science as a defined discipline meant that collections not only represented the wealth or intelligence of the owner, but also his need to make sense of the world.
 This is what the human skull on the top shelf of Domenico Remp’s cabinet anticipates: a memento mori or an existential urge to understand life and the knowledge that despite the wealth one might accumulate, death will takes us all one day.

 In order to resemble his European rivals, Russian tsar Peter the Great began to collect curiosities like stuffed animals, models of ships, tools, and astronomical instruments.
 As a result the tsar’s Kunstkamera was established in 1718.
 Every piece of his collection came from his journeys abroad.
 One of the rarities included in Peter’s collection were anatomical specimens and embryos prepared by the famous Dutch anatomist Frederick Ruysch.
 Today the collection is known as the Museum of Anthropology and Ethnography and holds one of the largest collections of ethnographic artifacts.
 This was also the first museum in Russia and one of the oldest in the world.

 Sir John Soane, an English physician, member of the Royal Society, and founder of the British Museum in London, while studying plants in England and France was offered a post as a personal physician in Jamaica.
-While there he was collected and catalogued native fauna and flora as well as various artificial curiosities of native populations.When Soane returned to England in 1689 with over 800 specimens of plants, he began to acquire other collections by gift or purchase from collectors, travellers, apothecaries, and botanists.
+While there he was collected and catalogued native fauna and flora as well as various artificial curiosities of native populations.When Soane returned to England in 1689 with over 800 specimens of plants, he began to acquire other collections by gift or purchase from collectors, travelers, apothecaries, and botanists.
 During his life Soane acquired more than 350 artificial curiosities from all over the world.
 After his death in 1753 he donated his entire collection to England to form the foundation of the British Museum.

 British gardener, naturalist, and botanist John Tradescant the Elder and his son had a very similar destiny.
 The Tradescants collected flowers, shells, and plants.
 Besides botanical and zoological specimens, they also collected a variety of natural and artificial curiosities, for example a dodo bird from Mauritius.
 In their collection false rarities can also be found, like a mermaid’s hand or a dragon’s egg.
 In 1630, father and son displayed their collection at their residence calling it the Tradescant’s Ark.
 It became the earliest cabinet of curiosities in England open to the public.